LocalData/public-site/_posts/2014-09-11-democratizing-data.md

 ### Better data makes better cities.

-**Today we launch a beta version of LocalData LIVE, a new way to aggregate, layer and filter down diverse datasets online.** Moving beyond conventionally available datasets, LocalData hosts and filters all kinds of data-- from social media to Census and geospatial data.
+**Today we launch a beta version of LocalData LIVE, a new way to aggregate, layer and filter diverse datasets online.** Moving beyond conventionally available datasets, LocalData hosts and filters all kinds of data-- from social media to Census and geospatial data.
 LocalData makes it easy to access information quickly with an intuitive map-based user interface.

 Contact us for more information or to become a beta user at [info@localdata.com](mailto:info@localdata.com)